RodrigoPAml/Cryptography/README.md

 RSA - For asymmetric encryption

-Also contains a windows form application to use the algorithms
+Also contains a windows form application to use the algorithms RSA and AES

+In the end, also speaks about anothers well know algorithms like DSA, ECDSA and HMAC

 ![image](https://github.com/RodrigoPAml/Cryptography/assets/41243039/4aa28a5b-637b-427d-8dab-867d1f2994fe)